Paragraph1/php-fcm/README.md

 #Setup
 The recommended way of installing is using Composer.
-Currently we don't have a stable version, so you must use dev-master.
-Remember that anything can change:

 command line
 ```